gabriel-2802/Cats-Vs-Dogs/README.md

 ## Team Contributions
 - Mario Sampetru: built the data extraction and preprocessing pipeline and the web interface
-- Gabriel Carauleanu: built the AI model and the flask server
+- Gabriel Carauleanu: built the AI model and the flask server, the makefile

 ---